 Across the country, anxiety levels are high related to coronavirus (COVID-19).
-At City Hospital at White Rock, we take the commitment to our community more seriously than ever.
+At White Rock Medical Center, we take the commitment to our community more seriously than ever.
 Our mission remains unchanged: we’re still here to give every person the quality hospital experience that they deserve.
 But because this pandemic is unparalleled in modern history, we’ve adjusted some of our processes in order to deliver care as safely and efficiently as possible.

 Below you can learn more about some of the increased safety measures we’ve implemented.
 These measures may change as new guidelines become available from the Centers for Disease Control and Prevention (CDC) and state regulatory agencies.

 The safety of our patients, staff, and visitors is always a priority.
 In this extraordinary time, we’re taking extra precautions to manage risks for those coming to our hospital.

 - Hospital visitors will not be permitted, except in very limited circumstances as outlined below.